Pongal is a four-day annual celebration that holds a major position among the traditional festivals of India.

 The rituals follow making Rangoli or Kolam on the doorstep of the houses.
 Vibrant colorful rangolis are the major allure of the Pongal festival.
 Every street on this day observes a stunning colorful decoration.
 On the foremost day of celebration, people collect together and cook the traditional dish of Pongal.

 One major ritual of the festival is, a person must face the east direction of the rising sun when they cook.
-Later, devotees offer prayers and perform worshiping to the Lord Sun and the Pongal dish to him in the form of gratitude.
+In addition to this, devotees offer prayers and perform worshiping to the Lord Sun and the Pongal dish to him in the form of gratitude.
 Later, the dish is served on the table at lunch.

 On the occasion of Pongal, the major attraction takes place on the third and fourth day of celebration.
-The festival on the third day takes place in the form of bullfights and bird fights.
+Furthermore, the festival on the third day takes place in the form of bullfights and bird fights.
 In general, this part of festivity occurs in Jallikattu in Madurai.

 The festival of Pongal has a special significance in cooking the traditional Pongal.
 However, here is the list of suggestions that you may try on the four days of festivity-